Judge awards $6.6 million to whistleblowers who reported Texas Attorney General Ken Paxton to FBI

 The judgment also stated that the employees made their reports to law enforcement “in good faith” and that Paxton’s office did not dispute any claims or damages in the lawsuit.

-“It should shock all Texans that their chief law enforcement officer, Ken Paxton, admitted to violating the law, but that is exactly what happened in this case,” said Tom Nesbitt, an attorney for Blake Brickman, and TJ Turner, an attorney for David Maxwell, in a joint statement.
+“It should shock all Texans that their chief law enforcement officer, Ken Paxton, admitted to violating the law, but that is exactly what happened in this case,” said Tom Nesbitt, an attorney for Blake Brickman, and TJ Turner, an attorney for David Maxwell, in a joint statement Friday evening.

-In a statement to the media, Paxton called the ruling “ridiculous” and “not based on the facts or the law.”
+In a statement to the media that night, Paxton called the ruling “ridiculous” and “not based on the facts or the law.”
 He also said that his office intends to appeal the ruling.

 Paxton was at the center of a federal investigation after eight employees reported his office to the FBI in 2020 for bribery allegations.
 He agreed to settle the lawsuit for $3.3 million that would be paid by the Legislature.
 However, the House rejected his request and conducted its own investigation and impeached Paxton in 2023.
 He was later acquitted in the Senate.